simjes/aboutme/src/markdown-pages/angular-jest.md

 - `preset`: The base of your configuration.
 - `setupFilesAfterEnv`: A list of paths to modules that run some code to configure or set up the testing framework before each test.
 - `globals`: A set of global variables that need to be available in all test environments.
 In this case we overwrite the standard `ts-jest` configuration, as in my project `tsconfig.spect.json` was not placed in the root folder.
 If yours is, then you can exclude the `globals` object.
 The default configuration can be seen [here](https://github.com/thymikee/jest-preset-angular/blob/master/jest-preset.js).
 - `testPathIgnorePatterns` and `coveragePathIgnorePatterns`: Regex patterns of paths we want to skip testing and test coverage.
+TODO: remove
 - `moduleNameMapper`: This is only require if you have defined [alias paths](https://dev.to/larswaechter/path-aliases-with-typescript-in-nodejs-4353) for module resolution in your `tsconfig.json` file.
 TODOCHECK: esModuleInterop

 There is of course a lot of other things you can configure, more on that in the offical [Jest documentation](https://jestjs.io/docs/en/configuration).